 For frequently asked questions from users, please refer to the FAQ page.

 Selected peptide parameters and properties can be calcualted using the peptide calculator of the APD.
 In addition, the APD has also generated my tools page for users to calculate other properties of newly discovered AMPs.

 3. Database history, update and further development

-The 2nd version of our database (APD2) reported 1,228 antimicrobial peptide entries.
+The second version of our database (APD2) reported 1228 antimicrobial peptide entries.
 Major features added are peptide source, family, chemical modifications, and binding targets.
 A summary of the new developments and database findings is described in the 2009 database paper.
-The new web design is credited to Sophie Wang.
+New web design is credited to Sophie Wang.

-The APD is regularly updated and annotated.
-As of May 2019, the current AMP database contains over 3,070 antimicrobial peptides and proteins from living prokaryotic and eukaryotic organisms.
+Since then, the database has been further updated and expanded.
+New web pages for FAQs, interesting AMP discovery timeline, classification, and nomenclature have been created.
+As of May 2014, the current AMP database contains over 2400 antimicrobial peptides and proteins, 98.5% from living prokaryotic and eukaryotic cells.

-We appreciate users who emailed us their suggestions, corrections, or additions.
-We were able to incorporate them in the current version and gave credits by including the provider's name in the related entries (e.g. T. Stein, Erik Martin, Adel Ghorani-Azam, Hadi Zare-Zardini, M. Bassam Alkotaini, Brice Felden, Sven-Ulrik Gorr).
+We appreciate users who have emailed us their suggestions, corrections, or additions.
+We were able to incorporate them in the second version and gave credits by including the provider's name in the related entries (e.g. Erik Martin and Biswajit Mishra).
 While we are further developing this database, you are welcome to make contributions.
 If your new AMPs isolated from natural sources escaped our attention, please

 Disclaimer: Although every effort is made to make the database as complete and accurate as possible, we do not assume

 liability for any claim due to the use of the APD or its derivatives.